-The number of active contributing participants in the traditional and combined plans was 369,215.
+The number of active contributing participants in the traditional and combined plans was 369,214.
+The actual contributions for 2007 which were used to fund post-employment benefits were \$54,244.
 The actual contribution and the actuarially required contribution amounts are the same.
-OPERS's net assets available for payment of benefits at December 31, 2006, were \$12.0 billion.
+OPERS's net assets available for payment of benefits at December 31, 2005, (the latest information available) were \$11.1 billion.
 The actuarially accrued liability and the unfunded actuarial accrued liability were \$31.3 billion and \$20.2 billion, respectively.